criblio/collector-templates/collectors/rest/forgerock/README.md

-# OnePassword REST Collector
+# ForgeRock REST Collector

-This collector template allows you to collect threat details from the One Password API.
+This collector template allows you to collect threat details from the ForgeRock API.

 # Installation